MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ### Datatable

-A datatable contains data in a tabular form.
-Datatables are the equivalent of two-dimensional arrays in programming terms.
+Datatables contain data in a tabular form and are the equivalent of two-dimensional arrays in programming terms.

 A datatable contains rows and columns that describe the position of each item uniquely.
 Datatables can be considered as lists that contain datarows as items.

 ![Screenshot of the contents of a datatable variable.](media\data-tables\create-data-table.png)

-Power Automate provides the **Create new data table** action to generate datatables.
-Additionally, three more actions produce datatables from extracted data: the **Read from Excel worksheet**, **Execute SQL statement**, and **Extract data from web page** actions.
+Power Automate provides the **Create new data table** action to generate new datatables.
+After deploying the action, you can use the visual builder to populate values and rename the column headers.

-Alternatively, you can create a datatable using the **Set variable** action and the programming array notation.
+Apart from the **Create new data table** actionn, three more actions produce datatables to store extracted data: the **Read from Excel worksheet**, **Execute SQL statement**, and **Extract data from web page** actions.

+Additionally, you can create a datatable using the **Set variable** action and the programming array notation.
 This notation consists of multiple single-dimension arrays separated by commas and enclosed in curly brackets.
 The final expression must have the following form: **%{['Product1', '10 USD'], ['Product2', '20 USD']}%**.

 ![Screenshot of Set variable action that creates a datatable.](media\data-tables\create-data-table-variable.png)